frictionlessdata/frictionless-py/docs/references/references-overview.md

 ## Plugins

-List of the core Frictionless Framework plugins and their status:
+List of the core plugins and their status:

 - [Plugins Reference](plugins-reference.md)

-## Elements
+## Blocks

-List of Frictionless Framework elements:
+List of the core building blocks:

 - [Schemes Reference](schemes-reference.md)
 - [Formats Reference](formats-reference.md)